 Borders, Sovereignty and Stamps, Greece 1830-2000

-Greece is swiftly developing in terms of territorial sovereignty after the outbreak of the Revolution in 1821 and the establishment of the state in 1830.
-This study examines the genealogy of the territorial changes in Greece and their symbolization through the stamp.
-The classification and the timeless correlation of the cases is based on the violent or peaceful way of acquiring the land, the success or failure of the territorial change, its permanence, the additional change, the alteration or the annulment of the sovereignty of the Greek state by a foreign occupation and domination, the territorialization of political non-state power, the occupation of foreign territory, the Greek military presence abroad or the foreign but friendly military presence in Greece.
-In all these cases, the stamp and the postmark follow and express the changes in power that determine the land and the people.
+Greece has been swiftly developing in terms of territorial sovereignty since the outbreak of the Revolution in 1821 and the formal establishment of the state in 1830.
+This study examines territorial changes in Greece as reflected through the stamps.
+Territorial changes are tracked through the printing of stamps, following violent or peaceful expansion, success or failure of territorial changes, temporary or permanent, change, alteration or annulment of the sovereignty of the Greek state by foreign occupation and domination, territorialization of political non-state power, occupation of foreign territory, Greek military presence abroad or friendly foreign military presence in Greece.
+In all these cases, the stamps and the postmarks follow and express power changes that determine the land and the people.
 The volume will be released in April 2021.

-Author: Konstantinos Tsitelikis, Prof. of International Law, University of Macedonia
+Author: Konstantinos Tsitselikis, Prof. of International Law, University of Macedonia

 Conference at the University of Amsterdam: “The Greek Revolution: A Global Event of Independence”

-The Foundation, in collaboration with the Marilena Laskaridis Chair for Modern Greek Studies, is organizing a seminar on “The Greek Revolution: A Global Event of Independence”.
-The event will take place in April 2021 at the University of Amsterdam and may be repeated in October of the same year at the Aikaterini Lascarides Foundation.
+The Foundation, in collaboration with the Marilena Laskaridis Chair for Modern Greek Studies, is organizing a conference on “The Greek Revolution: A Global Event of Independence”.
+The event will take place in May 2022 at the University of Amsterdam and may be repeated at the Aikaterini Laskaridis Foundation.

 Activities in collaboration with the National Museum of the Royal Navy (NMRN) in Portsmouth